 The Vitamin B12 Connection

 Overall health is the result of many different factors.
-Diet, lifestyle, genetics and the environment all contribute to the state of our well-being.
-Although it is difficult to distinguish the impact of any one aspect in the myriad of factors that influence our health, vitamin B12 has proven to be a vital link.
+Diet, lifestyle, genetics, and the environment all contribute to the state of well-being.
+Although it is difficult to distinguish the impact of any one aspect that influences health, vitamin B12 has proven a vital link.

 Another characteristic that sets vitamin B12 apart is its natural source.
 B12 is produced only in the gut of animals so, unlike other vitamins, we can’t obtain it from plants or from sunlight.
-The best dietary sources of vitamin B12 include meat, poultry, fish, eggs, shellfish, milk and most other dairy products.
+The best dietary sources of vitamin B12 include:

 In Could It Be B12?, co-authors Sally Pacholok, RN, and Jeffrey Stuart, DO, state that many people associate a vitamin B12 deficiency with vegetarians or vegans who don’t eat foods containing B12, but the majority of those with a deficiency eat plentiful amounts of foods containing B12; they simply are unable to absorb or effectively make use of vitamin B12 in their bodies.

 Vitamin B12 is necessary for the proper functioning of many basic systems in the body.
 It is crucial for sustaining physical, emotional and mental energy.
 B12 is essential for female reproductive health and pregnancy.
 It affects everything from cell formation to circulation to moods.

 Vitamin B12 plays an important role in converting food to energy.
 It affects digestion, nutrient absorption, and metabolism.
 Ironically, those who are already low in vitamin B12 have more difficulty absorbing it and getting it into the bloodstream to make it available to the body.
 Without intervention, this creates a vicious cycle of deficiency.